AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 The change of the vector in the parallel transfer of vector A along the closed curve C is

-The line integral generally not transferable to planar integrals using Stokes sentence because the values of the vectors A i the points of the respective surface (inside the curve C) can not be unambiguously determined - depend on the path that the expansion of the vector field with a vector A i at that point we come .
-However, if the curve C is sufficiently small (infinitesimal), the limit switch, this ambiguity does not apply (corresponding error is up to second order) and Stokes theorem gives (variability of the vector field A i the point here is only through connections, so ¶ A i / ¶ x l = - G k i l A k)
+This curve integral generally cannot be converted to a area integral using the Stokes theorem, because the values of the component of vector Ai at the points of the respective area (inside the curve C) cannot be unambiguously determined - they depend on the path that the expansion of the vector field with a vector Ai at that point we come.
+However, if the curve C is sufficiently small (infinitesimal), this ambiguity does not apply in the transition to limit (the corresponding error is up to second order) and Stokes theorem gives (the variability of the vector field Ai with place is there only due to the connection, so ¶Ai/¶xl = - Gk i l Ak)

 (2.18) |

-where D S lm is the tensor of the area bounded by an infinitesimal closed curve C. A more detailed derivation can be found eg in [214], [166].
-The tensor R i klm , which quantifies the difference between the geometric properties of a given space from the planar one (nonintegrability of the aine connection), is called the Riemann-Christoffel curvature tensor .
+where DSlm is the tensor of the area bounded by an infinitesimal closed curve C. A more detailed derivation can be found eg in [214], [166].
+The tensor R i klm , which quantifies the difference between the geometric properties of a given space from the planar one (nonintegrability of the afine connection), is called the Riemann-Christoffel curvature tensor.

 R i klm = 0 | (2.19) |

-Here are some properties of the curvature tensor.
-From the definition of the curvature tensor contained in relation (2.18) it can be seen that the tensor R i klm is antisymmetric in the indices l, m:
+Here we mention some properties of the curvature tensor.
+From the definition of the curvature tensor contained in relation (2.18) it can be seen that the tensor Ri klm is antisymmetric in the indices l, m :

 R i klm = - R i kml . | (2.20) |